 As all the Directors are non-executive there is no requirement for a separate Remuneration Committee.
 Directors' fees are considered by the Board as a whole within the limits approved by shareholders.
-The Company's policy on remuneration is set out in the Directors' Remuneration Report on pages 27 and 28.
+The Company's policy on remuneration is set out in the Directors' Remuneration Report on page 26.